CSEASET/ForYouApp/docs/privacy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at vijayant.saini123@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact us at foryouitsolution@gmail.com.